 One variety of Japanese tofu you must try is, “tofu no miso zuke.”
 This fermented soy food—which is basically a cross between tofu and miso—is delicious when spread on crackers.
 It’s also sensational when mixed into some marinara sauce, spiced up with hot peppers, and served over pasta with some nutritional yeast.

-Another Japanese tofu variety is called yuba, and it’s a dehydrated skin-like product made from curdled tofu.
+The Japanese also make a variety of tofu called yuba, which is a dehydrated skin-like product made from curdled soy-milk.
 Western supermarkets don’t typically carry it, but you can find yuba at just about any Asian grocery or you can order it online.
 Yuba comes in brittle dried sheets, and in addition to appearing in many Japanese recipes it’s also a key ingredient of Chinese “hot and sour” soup.

 Many salad bars offer regular tofu cut into cubes.
 I can’t think of a less appetizing way to serve tofu.
 But take heart, since there is a tofu variation called “baked tofu” that’s ideal for salads.
 Most natural food stores sell baked tofu in their refrigerated section.
 Unlike regular tofu, which is packed in water-filled tubs, baked tofu comes laminated in plastic sheets.
 The stuff is denser and chewier than most tofu, and is marinated in either tamari or teriyaki sauce prior to baking.
 Slice it thinly and add it to your salads.
 Served over salads, it provides a nice dose of protein and increases satiety.
 Thinly-sliced baked tofu is also outstanding in sandwiches and wraps.